 Methamphetamine is an addictive illicit substance.
-Over time, use of the stimulant causes changes in the individual’s brain chemistry.
+Over time, the addict persistently using the stimulant can cause significant changes in the individual’s brain chemistry.
 People abuse meth for many reasons, including the fact that it has euphoric and energizing properties.

-• Skin sores
+• Skin sores,

-• Increased risk of Parkinson’s Disease
+• Increased risk of Parkinson’s Disease,

-• Heart failure
+• Heart failure,

-• Cognitive and motor impairments
+• Cognitive and motor impairments, and

-• Memory loss
+• Memory loss.